 - 9-10 minutes for hard boiled eggs.

-- Transfer them immediately into a bucket of ice water to cool off and stop the cooking process.
+- After boiling, I transfer them straight into a bucket of ice water to cool off quickly and stop the cooking process.

-- Cool them completely (at least 15 minutes in an ice bath) before peeling.
+- I make sure they’re completely cooled (at least 15 minutes in the ice bath) before peeling.

-- To peel the eggs without any scratches or cracks, gently tap the entire surface of the eggs on the counter or table then gently peel off.
+- To peel them without any scratches or cracks, I gently tap the entire surface on the counter or table, then peel them off carefully.

-Once your eggs are ready to go sleeping overnight, make that super flavorful marinade.
-Simply chop the aromatics, green and/or red chilies, scallions and mix them with soy sauce and water along with the sweetener of your choice (both honey and sugar work great).
-Stir in some sesame seeds.
+1. Once my eggs are ready to go sleeping overnight, I make that super flavorful marinade.
+I simply chop the aromatics, green and/or red chilies, scallions and mix them with soy sauce and water along with the sweetener (both honey or sugar work great).
+Then I stir in some sesame seeds.

-You can turn them after a few hours for an even marination if you remember. 🙂 I bet you will keep on thinking about them… in anticipation of how they will look when that spoon breaks into them… yum!
+If I remember, I’ll turn the eggs after a few hours for an even marination – though I’ll admit, I’ll probably be thinking about them non-stop!
+In anticipation of how they will look when that spoon breaks into them… yum!

 This could be your breakfast, snack, part of a lunch or dinner… how?